gilacost/dot-files/README.md

 ## Install nix

-**NOTE**: If you decide to encrypt the main Drive by enabling file vault, you will needwe need to create the `/nix` volume mannually.
+**NOTE**: If you decide to encrypt the main Drive by enabling file vault, you will need to create the `/nix` volume manually.
 Follow these [instructions](https://nixos.org/manual/nix/stable/#sect-macos-installation-recommended-notes).

 ### Steps